WebRTC is a new real time video communication technology with limited support.

 Some providers say only 8% of their users need RTMP but that could be biased considering they emphasise WebRTC / RTMFP sessions that don’t require streaming server costs.

 Usually most home internet connections don’t go well with P2P unless users are in same or very close network.
+Server grade connections are usually required for reliable P2P on this technology.

 Security Concerns with Using Browsers that Support WebRTC